lblod/delta-consumer-single-graph-maintainer/taskell.md

 - Extra features
     > Some things to fix or make
     * [x] Make sure to test if a file exists explicitely to stop the downloading.
 Now, it trusts the failure of creating the write stream.
 Or try to create write stream before sending the request.
-    * [x] Write JSDoc
+    * [ ] Complete JSDoc
 - Needed improvements
     > These need to be done!
-    * [ ] Sync-file ln73-ln79 needs to be a single query/transaction
+    * [x] Sync-file ln73-ln79 needs to be a single query/transaction

+## Doing

+- Tasks
+    > Tasks to coördinate synchronisation of files
+    * [ ] How do tasks work for the regulare file synchronisation?
+    * [ ] How about initial sync?
+- Error handling
+    > Make my own subclass from Error that deals with 'caused by' better and can have multiple error of the same level.
+    * [ ] Make sure 'toString' represents all errors of the same level and recurses to lower levels
 - File remapping
     > Problem 2.
 Files can be put in different folders by different services.
 How to remap them to new folders?
     * [ ] Make test where a service puts a file in a subfolder
     * [ ] Make sure folder structure is remade like on the producer, look at the URI to recreate folders on the fly.
     * [ ] Filter on the folder structure, and be able to replace structure.

-## Doing

-- Download and upload file
-    > The process of downloading a file and putting it in the correct place.
-    * [x] Use uuid to download file
-    * [x] Save file with same name/uuid in same place
-    * [x] Allow for multiple attempts: add a triple with attempt number?
-    * [x] When max attempts exceeded: do what exactly?
-    * [ ] Revise the runFileSync function to be more concise, better at error handling and continuing execution on error.
-Make sure the process is divided in steps that always leave the database in a consistent state, and the application can crash between these steps.
-- Tasks
-    > Tasks to coördinate synchronisation of files
-    * [ ] How do tasks work for the regulare file synchronisation?
-    * [ ] How about initial sync?
+    * [ ] File name is not full path!
+Whenever you query for filenames, consider using the URI instead to also get the full path.

 ## Done